 Taking advantage of what we already know can optimize our performance with respect to the current task at hand.
 The sections of the brain used in optimizing current performance and reward-seeking are triggered, narrowing the field of choices to what we know best as a means of being efficient in the pursuit of a reward (the choice).
 Taking advantage of what we know can also be valuable as a means of making more routine and less complicated choices, as it pushes us toward maintaining balance as the best means of making a choice while seeing the world through a familiar lens.
 The downside is that we miss seeing what could be over the horizon—trying something new and what might be hidden, leading to rash judgments made with familiar biases when the choice is more complicated.

 Exploration Beyond What We Already Know

-Opening up our minds and engaging in a process of exploration gives us the chance to “psychologically distance” ourselves from the quagmire of details surrounding the choice and consider it in a more abstract way.
-The process of exploration and abstraction triggers the parts of the brain that are responsible for our attention control features, and the executive functioning areas of our brain that are tasked with managing new situations.
-Distancing ourselves and beginning the process of exploring beyond what we already know sharpens our focus, and allows us to disengage from routine thinking and take a needed pause to discover something that we didn’t know we wanted, or come up with an innovative way of solving a problem.
-We become more flexible, adaptable, and less risk averse.
+Opening up our minds and engaging in the process of exploration gives us a chance to “psychologically distance” ourselves from the quagmire of details surrounding the choice and consider it in a more abstract way.
+The process of exploration and abstraction triggers the parts of the brain that are responsible for our attention control features and the executive functioning areas of our brain that are tasked with managing new situations.
+Distancing ourselves and beginning the process of exploring beyond what we already know sharpens our focus and allows us to disengage from the routine thinking and take a needed pause to discover something that we didn’t know we wanted or come up with an innovative way of solving a problem.
+We become more flexible, adaptable, and less risk-averse.

 Both strategies can combat information overload—in varying degrees and under certain circumstances—and are highly dependent on the outcome being sought.
 Figuring out which way you need to go will depend on what the choice is.
-Regardless of which one you decide to try, realize that any choice to reduce the bombardment will help you reduce stress, anxiety, and make better choices.
+Regardless of which one you decide to try, realize that any choice to reduce the bombardment will help you reduce stress and anxiety and make better choices.